 Here is a tribute to one of France's best actors and one of the world's most beautiful men, iconic Alain Delon.

 Born in 1935, Delon became one of Europe's most prominent actors and screen sex symbols in the 1960s.
-He achieved critical acclaim for roles in films such as Rocco and His Brothers (1960), Purple Noon (1960), L'Eclisse (1962), The Leopard (1963), and Le Samouraï (1967).
-Over the course of his career Delon worked with many well known directors, including Luchino Visconti, Jean-Luc Godard, Jean-Pierre Melville, Michelangelo Antonioni and Louis Malle.
+He achieved critical acclaim for roles in films such as Rocco et ses frères / Rocco and his brothers (1960), Plein soleil / Purple noon (1960), L'éclipse (1962), Le guépard / The leopard (1963), and Le samouraï (1967).
+Over the course of his career Delon worked with many well-known directors, including Luchino Visconti, Jean-Luc Godard, Jean-Pierre Melville, Michelangelo Antonioni and Louis Malle.

 His father was of French and Corsican Italian descent, and his mother was of French and German ancestry.
 His parents divorced early on, and Delon had a stormy childhood, being frequently expelled from school.

 In 1953/1954 he served with the French Marines in Indochina.
 In the mid-'50s he worked at various odd jobs including waiter, salesman and porter in Les Halles market.
 He decided to try an acting career and in 1957 made his film debut in Yves Allégret's Quand la femme s'en mêle (1957).
 He declined an offer of a contract from producer David O. Selznick, and in 1960 he received international recognition for his role in Luchino Visconti's Rocco et ses frères (1960).
-In 1961 he appeared on the stage in "'Tis a Pity She's a Whore", directed by Visconti, in Paris.
+In 1961 he appeared on the stage in Dommage qu'elle soit une putain ("'Tis a pity she's a whore"), directed by Visconti, in Paris.

 Alain Delon never stopped playing, appearing either on the screen or on the stage, and has become France's most emblematic actor.